medic/cht-android/README.md

 3. Plug in your phone.
 Check it's detected with `adb devices`
 4. Execute: `make` (will also push app unto phone)

+# Testing - Instrumentation Tests (UI Tests)

+1. Install Android SDK
+2. Clone the repo
+3. Plug in your phone.
+Check it's detected with `adb devices`
+4. Execute: `./gradlew connected[Flavor]WebviewDebugAndroidTest` .
+Eg `./gradlew connectedUnbrandedWebviewDebugAndroidTest` or `./gradlew connectedMedicmobilegammaWebviewDebugAndroidTest`.
+At the moment we have tests only in these 2 flavors: unbranded and medicmobilegamma.

 ## Connecting to the server locally
 Refer to the [cht-core Developer Guide](https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md#testing-locally-with-devices).